 As of 2024, SMART and partner agencies had constructed 28 miles of bicycle/pedestrian pathway, including 21 miles of Class I pathway, on its right-of-way.
 The pathway connects to the stations where cyclists can find secure parking or can bring their bicycles on-board the train.
-With the additions opening in 2025, SMART is adding 9.2 miles, for a total length of pathway of 37.2 miles.
+With the additions opened in 2025, SMART has added 9.2 miles, for a total length of pathway of 37.2 miles.

-SMART'S HISTORY
+SMART's History

-2002 The SMART District was created by the California Legislature 2008 SMART's 1⁄4 cent sales tax was passed August 2017 Service started between San Rafael and Santa Rosa Airport to include 34 weekday trips and 10 weekend trips October 2017 Tubbs Fire January 209 SMART reaches the One Millionth Rider mark February 2019 Area flooding October 2019 Kincade Fire December 2019 Larkspur Extension and Downtown Novato Station open January 2020 Service increases to 38 weekday trips March 2020 COVID-19 Shelter-in-Place orders; weekday trips reduced to 16 and weekend service annulled August 2020 LNU Lighting Complex Fires Spring 2021 Fares lowered by 40%; 10 additional weekday trips are added for a total of 26 weekday trips; Saturday service returns March 2022 Assumed freight operations from the Northwestern Pacific Railroad Company (NWPCo.)
+2002 The SMART District was created by the California Legislature

+2008 SMART's 1/4 cent sales tax was passed

+August 2017 Service started between San Rafael and Santa Rosa Airport to include 34 weekday trips and 10 weekend trips

+October 2017 Tubbs Fire

+January 2019 SMART reaches the One Millionth Rider mark

+February 2019 Area flooding

+October Kincade Fire

+December 2019 Larkspur Extension and Downtown Novato Station open January 2020 Service increases to 38 weekday trips March 2020 COVID-19 Shelter-in-Place orders; weekday trips reduced to 16 and weekend service annulled August 2020 LNU Lighting Complex Fires May - June 2021 Fares lowered by 40%; 10 additional weekday trips are added for a total of 26 weekday trips; Saturday service returns March 2022 Assumed freight operations from the Northwestern Pacific Railroad Company (NWPCo.)
 June 2022 Additional 10 weekday trips added for a total of 36 weekday trips September 2022 Launched real-time map and arrival prediction tool on SMART website October 2022 Additional two weekday trips are added for a total of 38 weekday trips June 2023 Launched free Summer Youth Pass June 2023 Commenced new SMART Connect service at Sonoma Co.
-Airport Station July 2023 Reduced 31-day pass price by 15% to reflect hybrid work schedule of 3 days a week in office October 2023 Added one weekend round trip for total of 16 weekend trips November 2023 Groundbreaking for Petaluma North Station and pathways November 2023 Secured funding to complete previously suspended work on the Windsor Extension and re-engaged contractors Spring 2024 Strategic Plan listening sessions held to inform the Strategic Plan update April 2024 Youth and Seniors Ride Free Program implemented June 2024 Launched SMART Connect shuttle at Larkspur August 2024 Additional four weekday trips added for a total of 42 weekday trips December 2024 SMART's 2025-2030 Strategic Plan adopted

-January 2025 Opened Petaluma North Station and completed the McDowell Boulevard grade crossing and paving work January 2025 McInnis Pathway construction completed and pathway opened May 2025 Windsor Extension completed, Windsor Station opened May 2025 Pathway segment from Airport Boulevard in Santa Rosa to Windsor Road in Windsor opened as part of the Windsor Extension project June 30, 2025 Healdsburg Extension Progressive Design-Build bid closing
+Airport Station July 2023 Reduced 31-day pass price by 15% to reflect hybrid work schedule of 3 days a week in office October 2023 Added one weekend round trip for total of 16 weekend trips November 2023 Groundbreaking for Petaluma North Station and pathways November 2023 Secured funding to complete previously suspended work on the Windsor Extension and re-engaged contractors January - March 2024 Strategic Plan listening sessions held to inform the Strategic Plan update April 2024 Youth and Seniors Ride Free Program implemented June 2024 Launched SMART Connect shuttle at Larkspur August 2024 Additional four weekday trips added for a total of 42 weekday trips December 2024 SMART's 2025-2030 Strategic Plan adopted January 2025 Opened Petaluma North Station and completed the McDowell Boulevard grade crossing and paving work January 2025 McInnis Pathway construction completed and pathway opened June 2025 Pathway segments from South Point Boulevard in Petaluma to Main Street in Penngrove and from Golf Course Drive in Rohnert Park to Bellevue Avenue in Santa Rosa to open to the public June 2025 Windsor Extension to be completed, Windsor Station to open June 2025 Pathway segment from Airport Boulevard in Santa Rosa to Windsor Road in Windsor to open as part of the Windsor Extension project June 30, 2025 Healdsburg Extension Progressive Design-Build bid closing